 Getting your SMART Visa looks like a straightforward process.
-If you live in Thailand, you’ll need to go to the One-Stop Center for Visas and Work Permits, change your visa type, and then extend your SMART Visa as needed.
+If you live in Thailand, you need to go to the One-Stop Service Center for Visas and Work Permits, change your visa type, and then extend your SMART Visa as needed.

 Extending Your Visa

 Extending your SMART Visa is the same process as applying for the visa.
 Every one to four years, and depending on your SMART Visa type, you’ll need to re-apply for the visa.